JsonStringCompact¶

 - Throws

-if memory allocation fails. - Exception safety: Basic guarantee.
+std::bad_allocif memory allocation fails. - Exception safety: Basic guarantee.

 - Throws